jonah-katz/MobileWebSimulator/README.md

 MobileWebSimulator
 ==================

-test the responsiveness of your website
+Test the responsiveness of your website.
+Live site at http://mobilewebsim.jonahkatz.me .
+Contribute with suggestions, more features and more devices.